xaviervitor/biomagnetic/README.md

 - Moved the StarterAssets folder to the Thirdparty folder to be organized in the same folder as the other tools from the asset store.

 ---
+## Third commit - Level almost done, new textures, gamepad control fixes, text tutorial system, magnetic enabling item, player progression storage, breakable glasses, secondary interaction, button and door programming, fixed objects passing through walls, miscellaneous fixes
+- made the final materials, using the normal map from the Unity First Person Controller, Assets\Thirdparty\StarterAssets\Environment\Art\Textures\Grid_01_Normal.png.
+- fixed the code that makes materials transparent when held, now it works with materials with textures instead and materials with flat colors
+- changed the gamepad controls to be more intuitive
+- made the level with a bunch of puzzles working like a tutorial for the player
+- made a text tutorial system which shows text in the canvas on intervals and manages the textbox so that they don't overlap and show for the specified individual interval
+- to make the tower segment i had to put constraints in the x and z position and x y z rotation, and make a script that lifts this constraints when the player picks up the object, to get around a limitation of unity's physics engine regarding stacking objects
+- made an item that the player will get to finally access the mechanic of magnetic hands
+- made a static class to store player progression like the magnetic item and maybe checkpoints
+- made a breakable glass in blender using the cell fracture add-on and importing to unity adding rigidbodies to them. initially they have all the position and rotation constraints set as true and mass = 1.
+When a rigidbody with a velocity greater than 20 is detected in the box collider of the parent gameobject, the constraints  of the child objects are removed and the mass of them is set to 0.01 to simulate glass shattering.
+- made an animation using lerp to turn off the item light and move the altar down
+- made the secondary input hold objects maintaining their distance from the player as opposed to being attracted immediatly
+- made a rigidbody button that reacts with any rigidbody object and can be pressed by it
+- made the "playerbuttonpush" script, loosely based on the "BasicRigidBodyPush" script, which comes with the unity firstpersoncontroller so the player can also push the pressure buttons
+- made the door open script, that reads a pressed value of a button and reacts accordingly
+- made a script that changes the sun direction to better frame the first door, as it were completely in the shadows.
+- changed depenetration velocity to 1000
+- fixed magnetic object going through walls when the target position and current position were, for some reason, too distant from one another, given that the pull force was calculated based in distance. had to not use the "IgnoreRaycast" layer anymore and control the layers that get raycasted and those who don't.
+"Glass" is raycasted by the wall check but not raycasted by the interact check, and "BrokenGlass" is not raycasted by any of the checks.